pjbrumm94/TimeseriesForecasting/README.md

-# TimeseriesForecasting
+# Patient Outcome Predictor: Timeseries Forecasting
-This project uses a stochastic Predator-Prey (Lokte-Voltar) model to analyze parameter sensitivity.
+This project uses a stochastic model to predict patient outcome as well as analyze parameter sensitivity.